 - Protecting concrete surfaces with board systems.

 CLM Fireproofing is the UK’s leading passive fireproofing specialist.
-Using the latest technological developments in the fireproofing industry, our experts survey, install, and monitor fireproofing measures that ensure 100% compliance with current regulations and the minimise the risk of fire damage to buildings.
+Using the latest technological developments in the fireproofing industry, our experts survey, install and monitor fireproofing measures that ensure 100% compliance with current regulations and minimise the risk of fire damage to buildings.
 For more information on our specific services, please get in contact with us.